 A scaffolded approach to learning will be taken with careful introduction of basic anthropological methods and initial application of familiar topics such as doctor-patient encounters, moving through less familiar topics and more complex concepts as the course progresses.
 This scaffolded approach aims at making the course accessible for students who are used to science-based teaching.
 Course design and layout has been guided by student input from the start, including individual and group interviews with previous students of Health, Illness and Society 3 core course for Medical Sciences students, SEAM and student involvement in a central course-planning workshop (ELDeR).

 A range of teaching material will be used, including ethnographic accounts, journal articles and fieldwork vignettes, complemented by audio-visual material.
 Students will be expected to prepare for each class by studying required material in advance.
-Teaching activities in class will comprise lectures (some delivered by visiting speakers), tutorial discussions and debates aimed at supporting them in critically assessing qualitative evidence and building arguments.
-Training in anthropological methods will also include practical exercises of making and recording observations writing fieldnotes and giving peer-to-peer comments in order to enhance their critical thinking and constructive feedback skills.
+Teaching activities in class will comprise lectures (some delivered by visiting speakers) and tutorial discussions aimed at supporting students in critically assessing qualitative evidence and building arguments.
+Training in anthropological methods will also include practical exercises of making and recording observations writing fieldnotes and giving peer-to-peer comments in order to enhance critical thinking and constructive feedback skills.

 Edinburgh's growing reputation as a centre for research and teaching in Medical Anthropology has given rise to lively seminar series and colloquia (put on by EdCMA in collaboration with the Global Mental Health Network and Edinburgh Infectious Diseases).
 Students will be encouraged to participate in such events.

 ||Other requirements|| None

 Course Delivery Information